 Meet the kindest lady in Lisbon.
 I was visiting for work last week with five other people from my team.
 On the way back from Castelo de Sao Jorge, the sky darkened and the rain poured.
-We all scurried across the cobbled street to find cover; the slightest overhang from a roof or a narrow doorway.
-I managed to pin myself pretty flat into a doorway.
+We all scurried across the cobbled street to find cover; I managed to pin myself pretty flat in the overhang from a doorway.

 A big wooden door opened across the street and little old lady poked her head out from behind some orange curtains, gesturing for us to come over.
 We thought she was suggesting we stand in her doorway but she quickly herded us into the house.
 The three of us filled her tiny living room containing ornaments, pictures frames, wooden furniture and a small TV.
 There were no windows though.
 Her cat wasn’t sure what to make of us and slinked off to its food bowl.